Code360In/katacoda-scenarios-41/git-03-remove-file-from-commit/step2.md

-# Remove files from commit
+# Restore previous state of the file

 In the background our files were staged again and even commited.